meysilver/customer-retention-rfm-analysis/README.md

 The business experienced declining customer activity over time.
 While new customers were acquired, retention weakened significantly, leading to unstable long-term growth.

+The objective of this analysis was to understand customer behavior, identify retention patterns, and determine whether the business problem was driven by acquisition, retention, or both.

 ## Dataset Overview
 The analysis uses transactional e-commerce data including orders, customers, and purchase history.